jlacar/aligningacademia/workshop/exercises/general/counting.md

 Write a program that will read a text file and parse data from it.

-Each line of file can contain up to four pairs of numbers and words, with each pair separated from the next by a comma.
+Each line of the file can contain up to four pairs of numbers and words, with each pair separated from the next by a comma.
 The number in a pair represents a quantity.
 The word is the name of a fruit flavor.